HealChain uses Reed-Solomon erasure coding built into a custom Ethereum fork.

 Retrieve by record ID at any time.
 Even if shards are damaged or lost, RS mathematics reconstructs your original data.

 No surprise fees.
 No investor pressure.
-Revenue goes directly back into expanding the oracle network and building new features.
+A size-based network service fee reflects real oracle costs.
+Revenue goes directly back into expanding the network.

 Prices shown are projected targets for when paid tiers launch.